OSUOSC/website/README.md

 When submitting a pull request:

 1. Clone the repo.
-2. Create a branch off of `master` and give it a meaningful name (e.g. `my-awesome-new-feature`) and describe the feature or fix.
+2. Create a branch off of `master` and give it a meaningful name (e.g. `my-awesome-new-post`) and describe the feature or fix.
 3. Open a pull request on GitHub.

 ## Development

-To set up your environment to develop this theme, run `bundle install`.
+To set up your environment to develop this theme, run `bundle install --path ${HOME}/.gem`.

-To test the theme, run `bundle exec rake preview` and open your browser at `http://localhost:4000/`.
-This starts a Jekyll server using content in the repo directory.
-As modifications are made to the theme, it will regenerate and you should see the changes in the browser after a refresh.
+To update the theme run `bundle update`. **Be careful - this may break OSUOSC customizations.**

 ---